-In relation to the major risks to which the academy is exposed (particularly in relation to operational risks e.g. health & safety, finance, legal and staffing risks), trustees have introduced systems to assess and minimise these risks (e.g. robust financial controls and suitable insurance provision).
+In relation to the major risks to which the academy is exposed (particularly in relation to operational risks e.g. health & safety, site safety and estate maintenance, finance, legal and staffing risks), trustees have introduced systems to assess and minimise these risks (e.g. robust financial controls and suitable insurance provision).